India: Public Health, Policy Advocacy, and Community

 - Social determinants of health (poverty, oppression, caste, and hierarchy)

-Students spend time at leading local, regional, national, and international institutions, such as the World Health Organization (WHO) India Office, the Population Foundation of India, and the Centre for Health, Education, Training and Nutrition Awareness.
-Students also spend a week interning with a local organization or individual actively working for public health and positive change in India.
+Students spend time at leading local, regional, national, and international institutions such as the World Health Organization (WHO) India Office, the Population Foundation of India, and the Centre for Health, Education, Training and Nutrition Awareness.
+Students also spend a week working with a local organization or individual actively working for public health and positive change in India.

-The program includes intensive instruction in Hindi and a ten-week homestay with an Indian host family located near the SIT program center in New Delhi.
+The program includes intensive instruction in Hindi and a nine-week homestay with an Indian host family located near the SIT program center in New Delhi.

 |Accessing healthcare in India: existing hurdles and challenges